jinosh05/YoutubeGO/README.md

 - Use the MP4 or MP3 pages to download videos or extract audio
 - Add multiple downloads to the queue and manage them from the Queue page
 - Schedule downloads in advance using the Scheduler
+- **Geographic Bypass**: Go to Settings → Geo-Bypass Settings to select your preferred country for bypassing regional content restrictions

 ### Tips & Tricks
 - Use drag & drop for quick URL addition